Skip to content

 For example, the selection made by clicking on a generic Brights1 mask will generate a similar mask to the one created using a Brights1 in Instamask (part of the Raya Pro panel).
 But by moving the sliders to tone, range, and amplification, you can change the selection, and it will be much more accurate than the other plugins, such as Instamask.
 You can reduce the selection by clicking on Zonepick, where you’ll find 11 settings.

-As you adjust the selections, you will notice that the colour of the histogram inside the panel will change.
-There are 3 colours: blue, green, and red:
+As you adjust the selections, you will notice that the color of the histogram inside the panel will change.
+There are 3 colors: blue, green, and red:

 • Blue indicates areas of the image that are selected